9500/bch-ipfs-scrape/README.md

 - Useful for organizing data or running multiple instances with different datasets

 When `BCMR_WORKDIR` is not set:
-- Files are saved in the current working directory (original behavior)
+- Files are saved in the current working directory
 - Maintains backward compatibility with existing setups

 ## Output Files